 The blood was everywhere.
 Torn pieces of bodies lay scattered around the room like unconnected blocks of Lego.
 The carnage made my stomach turn even from a distance.
-I grabbed the branches of the live oak upon which I sat, focused and mustered aether into my eyes.
+I grabbed the branches of the live oak upon which I sat, focused, and mustered aether into my eyes.

-Outside, everything appeared as it should have been.
+Outside, everything appeared as it should have.
 Live oaks danced in the wind, and the garden lay clean and quiet with blooming flowers growing in neatly kept rows.
 The police have arrived mere minutes ago and were now stretching their yellow tape between the trees, one of which I sat on.